Dustin Martin: Player profile

 Martin plays as a midfielder and a forward, often attending centre bounce contests as a midfielder before shifting to a forward role in the time between centre bounces.
 He is adept at playing a small full-forward role, and is consistently among the best players in the league at one-on-one win percentage when competing for the ball with a single direct opponent.
 He is notable for his core strength and famous 'don't argue', a fend-off technique that makes him notoriously difficult to tackle.
-He combines a unique ball-winning and long-kicking skill set, winning the second most centre clearances of any player between 2017 and 2019, while gaining more metreage than any player who also gathered two or more centre clearances a game during that time.
+He combines a unique ball-winning and long-kicking skill set, winning the second-most centre clearances of any player between 2017 and 2019, while gaining more meterage than any player who also gathered two or more centre clearances a game during that time.

-In 2019 the Bendigo Advertiser labelled Martin "one of the greatest players in AFL history".
+In 2019, the Bendigo Advertiser labelled Martin "one of the greatest players in AFL history".
 The same year, the Herald Sun called Martin the "most devastating matchwinner in the competition".
-In 2020 Martin was labelled the best player in the game by Triple M commentators Ross Lyon and the greatest player of all time by Network 7 commentator Daisy Pearce.
-In the 2019/20 off-season Martin was named as an on-baller in The Age's honorary team of the 2010s and ranked third in the Herald Sun's list of the best players of the decade.
-In 2020, Martin was named by the Herald Sun as Richmond's best player of the AFL era and by The Age as the 13th best player in the league during the same period.
-In 2020 Seven Network commentator Bruce McAvaney labelled Martin the greatest ever Richmond player.
+In 2020, Martin was labelled the best player in the game by Triple M commentators Ross Lyon, while he was called the greatest player of all time by Network 7 commentator Daisy Pearce.
+In the 2019/20 off-season, Martin was named as an onballer in The Age's honorary team of the 2010s and ranked third in the Herald Sun's list of the best players of the decade.
+In 2020, Martin was named by the Herald Sun as Richmond's best player of the AFL era, while The Age ranked him as the 13th-best player in the league during the same period.
+In 2020, Seven Network commentator Bruce McAvaney labelled Martin the greatest-ever Richmond player.

-Since 2020, Martin has been lauded as one of the game's greatest ever finals-series players, including by AFL Media, the Herald Sun, The Age and The Guardian.
+Since 2020, Martin has been lauded as one of the game's greatest-ever finals players, including by AFL Media, the Herald Sun, The Age and The Guardian.